Unzipping multiple files. Linux

 But another built-in option is even worse.
-If the "-B" modifier is not used, each time a file with same name as there already unpacked is being extracted, unzip asks "replace example.txt? [y]es, [n]o, [A]ll, [N]one, [r]ename:".
+If the -B modifier is not used, each time a file with an existing name is being extracted, unzip asks replace example.txt? [y]es, [n]o, [A]ll, [N]one, [r]ename:.
 And each time "r" must be hit, then a new name has to be input.
 So some bash or another script solving the problem should probably be prepared and used instead.

 - Many other *nix systems